datalad/datalad/paper.md

 It streamlines procedures to consume, publish, and update data, for data of any size or type, and to link them as precisely versioned, lightweight dependencies.
 DataLad helps to make science more reproducible and FAIR [@FAIR2016].
 It can capture complete and actionable process provenance of data transformations to enable automatic re-computation.
-With a Python and a command-line interface, an infrastructure for software extensions, and complete independence from centralized services but development towards maximum interoperability with existing tools and services, the DataLad project ([datalad.org](http://datalad.org)) delivers a completely open, pioneering platform for flexible decentralized research data management (dRDM) [@Hanke_2021].
+The DataLad project ([datalad.org](http://datalad.org)) delivers a completely open, pioneering platform for flexible decentralized research data management (dRDM) [@Hanke_2021].
+It features a Python and a command-line interface, an extensible architecture, and does not depend on any centralized services but facilitates interoperability with a plurality of existing tools and services.
-In order to maximize its utility and target audience, DataLad is available for all major operating systems, and can be integrated into established workflows and environments with minimal adjustments.
+In order to maximize its utility and target audience, DataLad is available for all major operating systems, and can be integrated into established workflows and environments with minimal friction.

 # Statement of Need